oskaerik/robot-control/README.md

 Input 3  -> Pin 35
 Input 4  -> Pin 37
 ```
 If you prefer to use other GPIO pins, edit the `control.py` file in the `python` directory.
+Also connect your Raspberry Pi camera.

 ## Software
-First install Node.js and socketIO-client-2 for Python on your Raspberry Pi.
-Then clone the repository to your Raspberry Pi, open a terminal and `cd` into the `nodejs` directory and run `nodejs server.js`.
-Finally use `cd` to get into the `python` directory run the Python program using `sudo python3 control.py`.
+Install http://www.linux-projects.org/uv4l/ so you can stream video from your Raspberry Pi camera.
+Then go to `reactnative/components/` and tweak `connection/Connection.js` so it connects to your Raspberry Pi's local IP address and `camera/Camera.js` so it connects to your UV4L streaming server.

-Use your smartphone to connect to `your-local-ip-address:3000`, which is the input server.
-The Python program automatically connects to `localhost:3001`, which is the output server.
+Install Node.js and socketIO-client-2 for Python on your Raspberry Pi, then clone the repository to your Raspberry Pi.
+Run the React Native app on your Android phone.
+Run `nodejs server.js` in the terminal in the `nodejs` folder to start the server.
+Finally run `sudo python3 control.py` in the `python` directory.
+Start the app on your Android phone and start driving!